Hjemkomst Center

+Museum in Moorhead, Minnesota, U.S.

-The Hjemkomst Center, is a multi-use facility in Moorhead, Minnesota.
+The Hjemkomst Center is a multi-use facility in Moorhead, Minnesota, United States.
 Hjemkomst Center first opened in 1985 and serves as a home to Hjemkomst Viking Ship, Hopperstad Stave Church replica, quarterly museum exhibits, and county archives.
 In 2009, the Clay County Historical Society (which was founded in 1932) and the Heritage Hjemkomst Interpretive Center merged to form the Historical and Cultural Society of Clay County.

 Hjemkomst

-Hjemkomst, which means "Homecoming" in Norwegian, is a replica Viking ship.
+Hjemkomst, which means "homecoming" in Norwegian, is a replica Viking ship.

-Hjemkomst, which means "Homecoming" in Norwegian, is a replica Viking ship that is permanently housed in the center of the museum.
+Hjemkomst, which means "homecoming" in Norwegian, is a replica Viking ship that is permanently housed in the center of the museum.
 The ship is a full-scale replica of the Gokstad Viking ship that was discovered in Norway in 1880.
 The idea for building Hjemkomst was that of Robert Asp (1923–1980), a guidance counselor at Moorhead Junior High School.
 Construction on Hjemkomst began in 1974 at the Leslie Welter Potato Warehouse in Hawley, Minnesota.

 The warehouse site was then transformed into the Hawley Shipyard during the construction.
-That same year, Asp became diagnosed with leukemia; however he still continued to build the ship; he had help from other volunteers.
+That same year, Asp was diagnosed with leukemia; however he still continued to build the ship with help from other volunteers.

 In July 1980, the Hawley Shipyard was torn down for the removal and christening of the completed ship.
 Hjemkomst was shipped overnight to Duluth, Minnesota, on August 5, 1980.
-Asp held the rank as captain during the ship's maiden voyage throughout Lake Superior until his death four months later on December 27, 1980.
+Asp held the position of captain during the ship's maiden voyage throughout Lake Superior until his death four months later on December 27, 1980.

-In May 1982, Asp's three sons and daughter along with eight members of Hjemkomst crew decided to sail Hjemkomst to Norway, which was Asp's original dream.
+In May 1982, Asp's three sons and one daughter, along with eight members of Hjemkomst crew, decided to sail Hjemkomst to Norway, which was Asp's original dream.
 The ship departed Duluth on May 11, 1982, and arrived in New York City on June 8, then arrived in Bergen, Norway, on July 19, and on August 9 arrived in Oslo.
 The ship stayed in Oslo for a year until it was transported back to Minnesota on MV Brunto.